SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

 ### Controller

 The node that observes and controls the participant nodes.
+In other words, the Pinot controller manages all the components of the Pinot cluster with the help of Apache Helix.
 It is in charge of coordinating all cluster transitions and making sure that state constraints are met while keeping the cluster stable. **Pinot controllers** are modeled as controllers.

 The Pinot controller is really the brains of the cluster, and it takes care of cluster membership, figuring out what data is located on which server, and performing query routing.
 Pinot controller hosts Apache Helix (for cluster management), and together they are responsible for managing all the other components of the cluster.